DDD Academy

 The target audience is existing architects, aspiring architects interesting in learning about fundamental tradeoffs, and developers working within complex architectures.
 No laptop is required, but access to a browser on some device is necessary as the exercises are online.

-Outline & Agenda
+Outline & Schedule

 Architectural Modularity